bucinskasj/bucinskasj.github.io/content/posts/readme.md

 - **Micromagement:** I don't work in a kindergarten
 - **[Seagull management](https://en.wikipedia.org/wiki/Seagull_management)**: please don't do this
 - **Shifting blame on external factors:** Let’s talk about realistic variables that we can control and learn from
+- **Mediocracy:** If we are working on something together, there's a good chance that we are building something truly big.
+Hopefully working on our life's work.
+I'll push for excellence and precision at every step that matters and might get mad when countered with less precise offers

 ## Technology